History of religion in Japan: Tokugawa stability (1651 CE – 1868 CE)

 Buddhism and Confucianism were the state religions of Tokugawa Japan, with most emperors being Buddhist.

 For example, Emperors like Tokugawa Ieyasu was known for his devotion to the Jōdo-shū school of Buddhism throughout his life, having been born into the Matsudaira clan which followed Jōdō Buddhism.
 As a way of demonstrating his constant favor towards the sect, he moved his familial temple to the Zōjō-ji Temple in Edo and funded massive renovations to older Jōdo temples, including the head temple of Chion-in in Kyoto, while also financing the creation of several new temples.

 After confiding in the abbot of Zōjō-ji temple about wanting to become a deity to protect his country, he was given advice to regularly recite the nembutsu for the purpose of being born into Amida Buddha's Pure Land of Sukhavati, where he would be able to easily attain Buddhahood and protect his descendants and the entire nation of Japan.
 Ieyasu readily accepted this advice, and constantly repeated the nembutsu until the day he died.
 Despite his personal devotion to Jōdo-shū, Ieyasu was not a strict sectarian, placing his secretary Denchōrō, a Rinzai Zen monk, in charge of all religious affairs in Japan, Buddhist and Shinto alike.

 Meiji Restoration and religious upheaval (1868 CE – 1945 CE)

 This earlier Shinto revival culminated in the development of State Shinto in the Empire of Japan.
+The Meiji reformers sought to suppress Buddhism and its social network of temple parishes, replacing people's religious allegiance to local Buddhist groups with integration into the hierarchical state religion of Shinto.

 The influence of western ideas lead to the establishment of freedom of religion under the Meiji Constitution, allowing Christians to come out of hiding and for new Christians to appear as a result of missionary work.
 It also saw Japan being introduced to other foreign religions such as Islam, albeit in much smaller numbers.